ChalmersGU-data-structure-courses/dsabook/src/markdown/08-abstract-data-types/04-sorted-sets-maps.md

 Note the similarity to the interface for sorted sets.

-    interface SortedMap of K to V extends Map: firstKey() -> K              // Returns the first (smallest) key. lastKey() -> K               // Returns the last (largest) key. floorKey(key: K) -> K        // Returns the closest key ≤ k, or nothing if there is no key. ceilingKey(key: K) -> K      // Returns the closest key ≤ k, or nothing if there is no key. lowerKey(key: K) -> K        // Returns the closest key < k, or nothing if there is no such element. higherKey(key: K) -> K       // Returns the closest key > k, or nothing if there is no such element. keysBetween(key1: K, key2: K) -> Collection of K
+    interface SortedMap of K to V extends Map: firstKey(map) -> K                // Returns the first (smallest) key. lastKey(map) -> K                 // Returns the last (largest) key. floorKey(map, key: K) -> K        // Returns the closest key ≤ k, or nothing if there is no key. ceilingKey(map, key: K) -> K      // Returns the closest key ≤ k, or nothing if there is no key. lowerKey(map, key: K) -> K        // Returns the closest key < k, or nothing if there is no such element. higherKey(map, key: K) -> K       // Returns the closest key > k, or nothing if there is no such element. keysBetween(map, key1: K, key2: K) -> Collection of K
                                           // Returns all keys k such that k1 ≤ k ≤ k2.
 -->

 ::: example